 Determining facility of temporary detention.
 Provides that an individual for whom a temporary detention order is issued shall be detained in a state facility unless the state facility or an employee or designee of the community services board is able to identify an alternative facility that is able and willing to provide temporary detention.
-The Department of Behavioral Health and Development Services shall submit an annual report to the Governor and the chairmen of the House Appropriations and Senate Finance Committees on the implementation of the provisions of the bill.
-This bill incorporates HB 243.
-02/11/14 House: VOTE: BLOCK VOTE PASSAGE (99-Y 0-N) 02/20/14 Senate: Reported from Education and Health with substitute (12-Y 3-N) Notes: City position: oppose HB 296 Comprehensive plans; alignment of transportation infrastructure and facilities.
-Patron: Villanueva Summary as passed House:
+The bill directs the Department of Behavioral Health and Developmental Services to establish an acute care psychiatric bed registry that shall provide real-time information on the availability of beds in public and private psychiatric facilities and residential crisis stabilization units for individuals who meet the criteria for temporary detention.
+02/03/14 House: Reported from Courts of Justice with substitute (22-Y 0-N) 02/03/14 House: Referred to Committee on Appropriations 02/05/14 House: Assigned App. sub: Health & Human Resources Notes: City position: oppose HB 296 Comprehensive plans; alignment of transportation infrastructure and facilities.
+Patron: Villanueva Patron: villanueva Summary as introduced:

-Comprehensive plans; alignment of transportation services with accessible housing and other community services.
-Requires localities to take into consideration how to align transportation infrastructure and facilities with affordable, accessible housing and community services when developing the transportation component of the comprehensive plan for the physical development of the territory.
-The bill is a recommendation of the Virginia Disability Commission.
+Comprehensive plans; alignment of transportation services with accessible housing.
+Requires localities to take steps to align transportation infrastructure and facilities with affordable, accessible housing and community services when developing the transportation component of the comprehensive plan for the physical development of the territory.
 01/22/14 House: Read third time and passed House BLOCK VOTE (97-Y 0-N) 01/23/14 Senate: Referred to Committee on Local Government Notes: City position: support HB 310 First informer broadcaster; access to station in state emergency area to disseminate news.
-Patron: Lingamfelter Summary as passed House:
+Patron: Lingamfelter Summary as introduced:

 First informer broadcaster.
-Provides that state and local governmental agencies shall grant first informer broadcasters access to their broadcasting station or television system within an area declared a state of emergency area by the Governor for the purpose of provision of new, public service, and public safety information and repairing or resupplying their facility or equipment.
-A first informer is defined as the critical radio, television, or cable television personnel of a radio or television broadcast station or cable television system engaged in (i) the process of broadcasting or cablecasting; (ii) the maintenance or repair of broadcast station or cable system equipment, transmitters, and generators; or (iii) the transportation of fuel for generators of broadcast stations or cable systems.
-02/20/14 Senate: Passed Senate with substitute (40-Y 0-N) 02/21/14 House: Placed on Calendar Notes: City position: oppose HB 315 Incapacitated persons; expands class of victims of crime of financial exploitation.
+Requires state and local governmental agencies to grant first informer broadcasters access to their broadcasting station or television system within an area declared a state of emergency area by the Governor for the purpose of provision of new, public service, and public safety information and repairing or resupplying their facility or equipment.
+01/29/14 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 01/30/14 Senate: Referred to Committee on General Laws and Technology Notes: City position: oppose HB 315 Incapacitated persons; expands class of victims of crime of financial exploitation.
 Patrons: Kory and Rasoul Summary as introduced:

 Financial exploitation of incapacitated persons.
 Expands the class of victims of the crime of financial exploitation of mentally incapacitated persons to include persons incapacitated due to physical illness or disability, advanced age, or other causes.
-Currently, victims must suffer from a mental incapacity.
-02/12/14 House: Left in Courts of Justice Notes: City position: support HB 317 Prohibition on weapons at airport; exception for concealed handgun.
+01/02/14 House: Referred to Committee for Courts of Justice Notes: City position: support HB 317 Prohibition on weapons at airport; exception for concealed handgun.
 Patron: Berg Summary as introduced:

 Prohibition on weapons at airport; exception for concealed handgun.
-Provides that a person who holds a valid concealed handgun permit may lawfully possess or transport a concealed handgun into any air carrier airport terminal.
-02/12/14 House: Left in Militia, Police and Public Safety Notes: City position: oppose HB 323 Temporary detention order; transportation.
+Allows a person who holds a valid concealed handgun permit to possess or transport a concealed handgun into any air carrier airport terminal.
+01/02/14 House: Referred to Committee on Militia, Police and Public Safety Notes: City position: oppose HB 323 Temporary detention order; transportation.

-Patron: O'Bannon Summary as passed House:
+Patron: O'Bannon Summary as introduced: